Possessing a Controlled Substance While Armed in Texas

 • First-degree felony: The most severe, a first-degree felony, carries a sentence of five to 99 years or life in prison and a fine of up to $10,000.

 In addition to these criminal penalties, a conviction can lead to other significant consequences, such as losing your right to own or possess firearms, difficulty finding employment, and more.
-The Copperas Cove criminal defense attorneys at Mary Beth Harrell Law Firm are here to help.
+The Copperas Cove criminal defense attorneys at Mary Beth Harrell Criminal Defense and DWI Lawyers are here to help.

 Building a strong defense